Gone with the Wind Itinerary

-Serving Southern staples for more than 65 years, Mary Mac’s Tea Room is a landmark Midtown eatery.
-The destination for a mix of Atlanta diehards, Mary Mac’s offers entrees such as chicken and dumplings, country fried steak, grilled whole catfish, sweet potato soufflé and fried green tomatoes.
+Serving Southern staples for more than 70 years, Mary Mac’s Tea Room is a landmark Midtown eatery.
+The destination for a mix of Atlanta faithfuls, Mary Mac’s offers entrees such as chicken and dumplings, country fried steak, sweet potato soufflé and fried green tomatoes.

-(NOTE: Margaret Mitchell House is the Midtown campus of Atlanta History Center and is not open to the public at this time)
+(NOTE: Margaret Mitchell House is at the Midtown campus of Atlanta History Center and is not open to the public at this time.)

-Historic Oakland Cemetery is home to more than 70,000 souls and a trove of enthralling tales.
-It is also the final resting place of many soldiers, as well as Margaret Mitchell.
-The cemetery offers guided and self-guided tours each day.
+Historic Oakland Cemetery is the final resting place of more than 3,000 Confederate soldiers and 16 Union soldiers, as well as Margaret Mitchell.
+The cemetery offers guided tours on weekends and self-guided tours each day.

-For simple yet sophisticated dining, head to Livingston Restaurant + Bar at the Georgian Terrace Hotel.
-Tucked beneath the grand staircase in the hotel where Vivien Leigh, Clark Gable and Margaret Mitchell attended the after-party for the Atlanta premiere of “Gone With the Wind,” Livingston features a menu of seasonal flavors and hand-crafted cocktails.
+Head to Livingston Restaurant + Bar at the Georgian Terrace Hotel.
+Found beneath the grand staircase in the hotel where Vivien Leigh, Clark Gable and Margaret Mitchell attended the after-party for the Atlanta premiere of “Gone With the Wind,” Livingston features a menu of seasonal flavors and hand-crafted cocktails.

 Other places of interest in and around Atlanta

-- Rhodes Hall (Midtown) is nicknamed “The Castle on Peachtree” and features nine stained glass windows entitled “The Rise and Fall of the Confederacy.”
+- Rhodes Hall (Midtown), nicknamed “The Castle on Peachtree,” features nine stained glass windows titled “The Rise and Fall of the Confederacy.”

-- The Road to Tara Museum & Gift Shop (Jonesboro) exhibits a collection of Margaret Mitchell’s china, as well as original props, costume reproductions, collectible plates, a foreign edition library and an extensive photo gallery.
+- The Road to Tara Museum (Jonesboro) exhibits a collection of Margaret Mitchell’s china, as well as original props, costume reproductions and a photo gallery.

-- Smith Plantation Home (Roswell) is an 1845 antebellum home that features fully functioning outbuilding including a cookhouse, carriage house, barn and sharecropper’s cabin.
-Bulloch Hall, also in Roswell, is the 1839 childhood home of Mittie Bulloch, who married Theodore Roosevelt Sr in this house.
-They became the parents of Theodore Roosevelt, the 26th president of the United States.
+- Smith Plantation Home (Roswell) is an 1845 antebellum home that features fully functioning outbuildings including a cookhouse, a carriage house, a barn and a sharecropper’s cabin.

-- The Southern Museum of Civil War and Locomotive History (Duluth) highlights the story of a Confederate conductor who chased his stolen “General” locomotive from Atlanta to Chattanooga.
-It also exhibits more than 50,000 Civil War and railroad artifacts.
+- The Southern Museum of Civil War and Locomotive History (Kennesaw) highlights the story of a Confederate conductor who chases his stolen “General” locomotive from Atlanta to Chattanooga.
+It exhibits more than 50,000 Civil War and railroad artifacts.

 Get to know Atlanta, and discover the best things to do around the city.